fix8mt/uri/README.md

 ```c++
 constexpr std::string_view get_component(component what) const;
 ```
-Return a `std::string_view` of the specified component or empty if componment not found.
+Return a `std::string_view` of the specified component or empty if component not found.
 Throws a `std::out_of_range` if not a legal component.

 ## `get_name`
 ```c++